Faculty of Chemistry and Earth SciencesChemistry – Degree Programme Component in the Master of Education

 - possession of practicable specialised and didactic knowledge of chemistry that enables them, as educators, to design teaching, learning, and educational processes in chemistry.

 The degree programme component in Chemistry includes in-depth lectures and courses in the areas of Inorganic Chemistry, Biochemistry, Organic Chemistry, and Physical Chemistry.
 From a large number of lecture cycles, two lectures may be selected, according to students’ individual interests, that will allow them to acquire in-depth knowledge of research-related chemistry topics.
 In two modules, a combination of specialised didactics will be provided, including specialised topics and practical work in the areas of Inorganic Chemistry and Organic Chemistry.
-During the practical semester, the emphasis will be on conducting chemistry experiments with students.
+During the practical semester, the emphasis will be on digital teaching-learning formats.
 In the blended modules and during the practical semester, there is close collaboration between the Chemistry Department and upper-level secondary school (‘Gymnasium’) teachers, the State Seminar for Didactics and Teacher Training and the Heidelberg University of Education.

 Sample course schedules and detailed descriptions of the individual modules may be found in the module handbook of the degree programme component in Chemistry.